alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/authenticate.md

 `LitSigner` allows for either an `AuthMethod` or `SessionSig` as context to authenticate, based on the LightSigner you create: `LitAuthMethod` or `LitSessionSigsMap` respectively.

 If using an `AuthMethod`, then the implementation will handle signing a session signature which will be used as authentication material.
 If using a `SessionSig`, then the implementation will use that as authentication material for the signer.
+For the LitSigner a generic type `C` is defined on the type

+Where an `AuthMethod` or a `Session Signatures` maybe be provided as `context` for the `authentication`.

+If a `Session Signature` is given then the session will be respected as long as it is valid for the given `pkpPublicKey` that was used to initialize the `LitSigner`.

 ### Auth Method